This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides 10 tips to beat it.

 The Fear of Missing Out, or FOMO in stocks, is one of the most destructive impulses that an investor can experience.
 Investors experience FOMO when they feel the need to buy or sell a stock because it is popular or unpopular.
-A typical FOMO case is thinking you need to buy the latest hot cryptocurrency or stocks because everybody else is buying it.
+A typical FOMO case is thinking you must buy the latest hot cryptocurrency or stocks because everybody else is buying it.

 FOMO is destructive because it drives people to invest without thinking or conducting research.
 Avoiding FOMO is hard because basic human emotions and instincts drive it.